ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for Oracle User's Manual.md

 ##### ORACLE_PASSWORD

-This is used to specify the password for the user account through which the connection to the Oracle DB will be established.
+This property specifies to specify the password for the user account through which the connection to the Oracle DB will be established.

 ##### ORACLE_ASYNCRONOUS_COMMIT